 They may have sat down to try and comprehend what they had to, but ended up not studying well enough to recall anything.
 It’s important that you study and learn otherwise you will not remember anything.

 Luck for you, I have a list of studying techniques below that will help you read better so keep reading.

-Boredom and laziness when studying can mean denying yourself the ability to recall anything.
+Getting bored when studying can mean denying yourself the ability to recall anything.
 In times of boredom, your mind is distracted and most of the reading or studying you do is likely going to be forgotten if no effort is made to cement it in the mind.

 Studying while being constantly distracted means low concentration and the after effects of not being focused as you study result in failure to remember anything.
 In this day and age it is so easy to be distracted that is why most students find it hard to concentrate on studying without being distracted every 5 minutes.